lindsaymarkward/cp3402/README.md

 # CP3402
 CP3402/CP5637 CMS subject for IT@JCU

-This repository contains the live documents for the subject, including the calendar and practicals.
+This repository contains the live documents for IT@JCU's CMS subject, including the calendar and practicals.